Inner-Child Healing Work: Your Inner Child Says “Wake Up!

-Healing your inner child is a process and a journey.
+Healing your inner child or inner child work is a process and a journey.
 Within each of us lies memories of experiences that occurred as children – some that we never really processed or integrated.
 Therefore, that energy is still part of our energetic system today.

-The following are some tips for healing the wounded inner child.
+The following are some tips for healing inner child wounds.
 Keep in mind this is a general framework for the healing journey.
 Entire books have been written on the topic.
 I encourage you to read more on the topic and will list some great books at the end.

 Here are some valuable inner child healing tips: